angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 This will draw the remaining 7 cards.
 Recast the mana artifacts, then the Burning Wish to grab Tendrils and cast it off LED mana.

 This pile is quite mana efficient, and even approaches a lethal storm count on its own.
 If the 2 cards in hand are castable spells
-(i.e. Rituals, Petals) you can increase the storm count assuming you have the resources to cast those spells.
+(i.e. Rituals, Petals) you can easily reach a lethal storm count assuming you have the resources to cast those spells.
 Echo creates some unusual constraints on the pile though: the precise number of cards leftover is important so Echo doesn't kill you, and there is a chance your opponent draws a fresh hand full of interaction.